yangkky/shower/src/cookie_stack.md

         return self.cookie_list.pop()

     def bake(self, cookie):
-        """Bake a cookie and add it to the stack""" return self.cookie_list.append(cookie)
+        """Bake a cookie and add it to the stack.""" return self.cookie_list.append(cookie)
 ```